Ujjval-Patel/30-Days/OF-Shell/readme.md

-# The turorial from where I learned Shell
+# The turorial from where I learned Shell!

 http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html